Situation | Admin is traying to set up a SMTP credential, where he can send emails using SMTP Auth credentials. |

 Q: If you set the force SMTP AUTH, is sending servers still required?

-A: If SMTP AUTH is all you use as a customer, you can ignore the Sending Servers section and leave them empty.
+A: If SMTP AUTH is all you use as a customer, you will still require a sending server address for relay.

 Q: How does SMTP AUTH eliminate the risk of spoofing?